marine-predators-group/cams-nb/drafts/2019-04-09-Transcriptome-Assembly---Geoduck-Tissue-specific-Assembly-Juvenile-Ambient-OA-EPI123-with-HiSeq-Data-on-Mox.md

   - Miscellaneous
 ---

-Ran a _de novo_ assembly on our HiSeq data from [Hollie's juvenile EPI 115 sample "super low OA"](https://github.com/hputnam/project_juvenile_geoduck_OA/blob/master/Setup_Notes/Sample_List.csv).
+Ran a _de novo_ assembly on our HiSeq data from [Hollie's juvenile EPI 123 sample "ambient OA"](https://github.com/hputnam/project_juvenile_geoduck_OA/blob/master/Setup_Notes/Sample_List.csv).
 This was done for Christian to use in some long, non-coding RNA (lncRNA) analysis.

 Trimming of the HiSeq data was performed via Trinity, using the `--trimmomatic` option.